-September 30, 2021 marked the first annual National Day for Truth and Reconciliation.
+September 30 is the National Day for Truth and Reconciliation.

 This day honours Survivors of Canada's residential school system, their families, and communities, and those who did not make it home.
 It helps ensure public commemoration of the history and legacy of residential schools in our country and is an important step in the process toward reconciliation.